striving for best practice through fundamental principles

 Effective approaches to fundamental principles

 1.1 This is part one of a seven-part guide agreed by INFO Network members in 2014

 • six fundamental principles to which INFO Network members should comply with

 • effective approaches that help to meet those fundamental principles.

 This guide has been developed by INFO Network from work undertaken by INFO Network member representatives, David Thomas and Francis Frizon, for the World Bank, published in January 2012.

 1.2 Because INFO Network members may be constrained by their structures and resources, which are often outside their own control, this guide does not set compulsory standards.

 1.3 But INFO Network expects its members to comply with the fundamental principles in the guide and observe the effective approaches, so far as it is within their control, and it aims to help them do so.

 1.4 This guide is intended to assist INFO Network members, including by helping them to persuade those who control their structures and resources.

-1.5 After studying worldwide standards relevant to ombudsman schemes, the members of the INFO Network agreed the following fundamental principles:
+1.5 After studying worldwide standards relevant to ombudsman schemes, the members of INFO Network agreed the following fundamental principles:

 • independence, to secure impartiality